If your books are set up in accordance with GAAP (generally accepted accounting principles), this feature can save you a lot of time.

 The final option is the "Detailed Breakdown".
 This is an advanced option that you can enable to separate the exported data into departments and also classify entries as Sold from Stock or Special Ordered.
 Enabling this option requires quite a bit of setup and meticulous organization.
 We recommend leaving this off unless your accountant has advised you to turn it on.

 Running your first export

 Now that you know how to configure the export, let’s run through the first export.
 BridalLive will only export information that it has not already exported.
 So you can run this over and over without worrying about duplicating information in QuickBooks.

-BridalLive attempts to automatically link Accounts and Vendors by name.
-If it can’t find a match, it’ll present you with a little "Fix Issue" button that will allow you to select from a list of accounts or vendors in QuickBooks.
+BridalLive attempts to automatically link Accounts by name.
+If it can’t find a match, it’ll present you with a little "Fix Issue" button that will allow you to select from a list of accounts in QuickBooks.

-If you get the Fix button, there are some vendors in BridalLive that either don’t exist in QuickBooks or exist with a different name.
+If you get the "Fix Issue" button, there are some vendors in BridalLive that either don’t exist in QuickBooks or exist with a different name.
 BridalLive gives us an option to Add the vendor to QuickBooks.
 This will add the vendor using the information on the Vendor’s profile in BridalLive.

 The next thing BridalLive does is add an Item and a Customer to QuickBooks.
-These two entities are used during the Bill and Undeposited Funds export respectively.
+These two entities are used during the Bill and Undeposited Funds exports, respectively.
 After these two entities are added, BridalLive moves on to exporting the information that you’ve selected earlier.

 This concludes the article on setting up your QuickBooks Export.
 The next article in the series is: QuickBooks Online Export - How Information is Exported